lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

 copyright:
   years: 2017
-lastupdated: "2017-07-07"
+lastupdated: "2017-10-11"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# How to Mount Object Storage
+# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift using Cloudfuse

-IBM Bluemix's Object Storage product can be mounted in Linux or Windows and navigated as a native directory.
+{{site.data.keyword.BluSoftlayer}}'s {{site.data.keyword.objectstorageshort}} product can be mounted in Linux or Windows and navigated as a native directory.
 While you will be able to interact with your object storage containers similar to a native file/folder structure; it is not recommended to run programs from this mount point.

 ## To mount an object storage account: